 Truk (or Chuuk) is part of the Federated States of Micronesia in the North Pacific.
 From Australia the best way to get to Truk is with Air Niugini via Port Moresby; from the US, the best way is with United via Guam.

-The Fujikawa Maru: Whether your interest is in artefacts or marine life this wreck has it.
-An abundant growth of soft and hard corals, anemones and crinoids make the ship very photogenic, particularly the bow and stern guns.
+The Fujikawa Maru: Whether your interest is in artifacts or marine life this wreck has it.
+Abundant growth of soft and hard corals, anemones and crinoids make the ship very photogenic, particularly the bow and stern guns.
 All the holds contain cargo but a unique attraction lays in Hold #2.
 There you will find five relatively untouched and intact Zero fighters.
 The engine room is very interesting but requires special diving skills to visit.
 Depth is 9-34m / 30-112ft.